MrSnifo/twitch.py/docs/docs/setup.md

 ---

-To set up Twitchify and create an app on the Twitch Developer Console, follow these steps:
+To set up twitch.py and create an app on the Twitch Developer Console, follow these steps:

+!!!
+Warning
+    If you're currently using twitchify, please note that it will soon be moved to twitch.py on PyPI.

-### Install Twitchify
+### Install twitch.py

 Ensure you have `pip` installed, then run the following command in your terminal or command prompt: